open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 [Collector landing page]: /docs/collector/
 [opentelemetrybot]: https://github.com/opentelemetrybot

-## Community
+## Amazing Community <i class="fa-regular fa-heart"></i> {#amazing-community}

-### People

-Having 1000+ commits per year means that there have been equally as many PRs.
+Having 1000+ commits per year means that there have been proportionally as many PRs.
 For each PR, we need reviews to ensure that the added content is accurate, fits into our project, and is well written in plain language.
 We are lucky to have many contributors who take on that responsibility: approvers and maintainers of other SIGs that co-own parts of our website, approvers for the different localization websites, and approvers and maintainers in SIG Communications.

+## Join us in 2025

 A big shout out to all of you for making 2024 a successful year, and we look forward to working together in 2025!

-## Join us

 If you're an end user, a contributor, or just enthusiastic about OpenTelemetry, we welcome your contributions to the website.
 You can contribute by raising